 Gas cooktops are the classic choice and they are available in a variety of designs, styles and finish options.
 The biggest advantage of gas cooktops is that they provide instant heat and offer visual feedback on adjusting the flame.
 Modern gas cooktops typically include four or more burners and some even have oblong burners for barbequing.
 The biggest disadvantage with these cooktops is that they have an open flame.
 You need to be very careful with your cooktop placement and also while cooking to prevent accidents from happening.

-Induction cooktops offer a lot of convenience and precise control over cooking temperature.
+Induction cooktops offer a lot of conveniences and precise control over cooking temperature.
 These cooktops are based on electric induction and only specific utensils can be used for cooking.
 However, induction cooktops are known to be the most efficient way of cooking.
 There is no exposed coil for heating and there is no open flame either.
 Heat is directly transferred from the cooktop to the utensil.
 Moreover, the cooktop doesn’t get hot, so you won’t hurt yourself while cooking.
 Induction cooktops are considerably more expensive than gas cooktops.

 Electric cooktops are slowly on their way out, but you can still find them in the market.
-These cooktops make use of an exposed coil which radiates heat for cooking.
+These cooktops make use of an exposed coil that radiates heat for cooking.
 Electric cooktops are very affordable as compared to both gas and induction cooktops.
 However, be careful with these cooktops as the surface stays hot for a while even after cooking.

 While the type of cooktop you choose may be restrained by your budget, another important consideration is its running cost.
 The ongoing running costs will differ depending on the type of cooktop you choose. a 60cm gas cooktop will cost around $60 a year to run, while a 60cm electric cooktop and a 60cm induction cooktop will cost around $160 per year to run.
 Based on this, you’ll avail considerable savings in the long term by choosing gas cooktops over electric or induction cooktops.